30 Common Presentation Mistakes And How To Avoid Them

 24).
 Not being prepared for the presentation

 This could lead to pure disaster.
 After all ”an unfinished business is no business”.
 You need time to gather the facts, and get your materials ready, including yourself ready.
 It’s better you give zero presentation, than go for your presentation unprepared.
 Whether your presentation lasts for five minutes, fifty minutes, five hours, or five days, you owe it to yourself and your audience to prepare thoroughly.
 Eat the right meal before your presentation, take a bottle of water and keep it within arm’s reach during your speech.

 Presenting false information during your presentation could really add a stain to your credibility if you get caught.
 This is why you need to do an extensive research prior to your presentation.
 Quote your sources when you are not sure of the information.

 26).
 Not being able to understand your audience

-You need to need to understand your audience in order to best appeal to their emotions.
+You need to understand your audience in order to best appeal to their emotions.
 To be able to understand your audience effectively, you need to answer these questions:

-How much knowledge do they have of the subject I’d be presenting?
+How much knowledge do they have of the subject I’ll be presenting?

 What are the ranks and positions of the people who will be attending?

 How can I honor my audience’s needs and perspectives?